Nenkai/FF16Tools/README.md

 >
 > If you are editing any of the language files (like `0001.en.pac`), you should have `0001.diff.pac` AND `0001.diff.en.pac`. if you don't have the first one, the second one won't load.
 If you don't need to edit the first one, just copy it and rename it.

+#### Extra Notes

+Each pack file can contain a general embedded folder name.
+This is the case for `0001.pac`, or nested packs inside `0000.pac`.

+For instance, `0001.pac` has `nxd` has its embedded folder name.
+Which means that every file in that pack is inside a folder named `nxd`.
+Example: `ability.nxd` becomes `nxd/ability.nxd`

+This can be tricky to handle, so the *unpacker* creates a `.path` file with the name of the folder.

+The *packer* picks the path from this file accordingly.
+It can also be set manually with the `--name` argument, if needed.

 ## Building

 Requires **.NET 8.0** (VS2022), Windows, DirectStorage support.